Public health: Disparities in service and access

 There is a significant disparity in access to health care and public health initiatives between developed countries and developing countries, as well as within developing countries.
 In developing countries, public health infrastructures are still forming.
 There may not be enough trained health workers, monetary resources or, in some cases, sufficient knowledge to provide even a basic level of medical care and disease prevention.
 As a result, a large majority of disease and mortality in developing countries results from and contributes to extreme poverty.
-For example, many African governments spend less than US$10 per person per year on health care, while, in the United States, the federal government spent approximately US$4,500 per capita in 2000.
+For example, many African governments spend less than $100 USD per person per year on health care, while, in the United States, the federal government spent approximately $10,600 USD per capita in 2019.
 However, expenditures on health care should not be confused with spending on public health.
 Public health measures may not generally be considered "health care" in the strictest sense.
 For example, mandating the use of seat belts in cars can save countless lives and contribute to the health of a population, but typically money spent enforcing this rule would not count as money spent on health care.

 Large parts of the world remained plagued by largely preventable or treatable infectious diseases.
 In addition to this however, many developing countries are also experiencing an epidemiological shift and polarization in which populations are now experiencing more of the effects of chronic diseases as life expectancy increases, the poorer communities being heavily affected by both chronic and infectious diseases.
 Another major public health concern in the developing world is poor maternal and child health, exacerbated by malnutrition and poverty.
 The WHO reports that a lack of exclusive breastfeeding during the first six months of life contributes to over a million avoidable child deaths each year.
 Intermittent preventive therapy aimed at treating and preventing malaria episodes among pregnant women and young children is one public health measure in endemic countries.